ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 # Concept Phase

-In the Concept Phase, you will funnel your many ideas into a single, clearly defined game concept and critically evaluate it.
+In the `Concept Phase`, you will funnel your many ideas into a single, clearly defined game concept and critically evaluate it.
 If you are satisfied, you will make the commitment to move into Pre-Production.

 <a name="toc"></a>
 ## Table of Contents